 Kayla is a Licensed Professional Counselor and Interventionist.
 Kayla received her Bachelor's Degree from the University of North Texas in Rehabilitation Studies with a minor in Sociology.
-She continued her education at UNT and obtained her Master's Degree in Counseling, with a focus on addiction studies.
+She continued her education and obtained her Master's Degree in Counseling, with a focus on addiction studies.

 Kayla understands first-hand how painful and terrifying it is to have a loved one struggle with addiction and mental health issues.
-It can be a very helpless feeling, yet with appropriate action there is hope for the addicted individual and the family.
-The goal is to realign the family power, taking the power away from the addicted individual and giving it back to the family.
+It can be a very helpless feeling, yet with appropriate action there is hope for the individual and the family.
+The goal is to realign the family dynamic, taking the power away from the addicted individual and giving it back to the family.
 It is about moving the family out of crisis and making help available.
 She works very closely with the team of people involved in the intervention to provide education, support, and guidance throughout the entire process.
 Addiction is a family disease, and Kayla believes the intervention process is as much about the family as it is the addicted individual.
 When the family recognizes there is a problem, the conspiracy of silence is broken and they are no longer held hostage by the addiction.

 Kayla will be there every step of the way until the person finds the care they need.
 Recovery is possible; please call Kayla today if you have a loved one that needs help.

 When David found recovery in 2002, he felt called to work in the field of addiction counseling.
 He sold his business, earned his Masters degree and became a licensed counselor.
 David’s professional experience includes work as a substance abuse therapist in a dually-licensed behavioral health hospital in Midland Texas, a private practice specializing in addiction counseling, and now, his true professional calling as a clinical interventionist, specializing in substance addictions.